Louise Osmond

 Louise Osmond is a British documentary filmmaker.

 Osmond graduated from the University of Oxford with a degree in modern history.
 Before she became a filmmaker, Osmond worked as a journalist and editor in Brussels, Paris, Rome and Africa.
 During this time, she was working in the news journalism graduate trainee for the UK network ITN.

-Some of Osmond's film titles include: Deep Water (2006), Blitz: London`s Firestorm (2005), The Beckoning Silence (2007), McQueen and I (2011), Richard III: The King in the Car Park (2013), and Dark Horse (2015).
-Osmond most well known recent films include Dark Horse (2015) and Versus: The Life and Films of Ken Loach (2016).
+Some of Osmond's film titles include: Blitz: London`s Firestorm (2005), Deep Water (2006), The Beckoning Silence (2007), McQueen and I (2011), Richard III: The King in the Car Park (2013), and Dark Horse (2015).
+Osmond most well known recent films include Dark Horse and Versus: The Life and Films of Ken Loach (2016).

-Osmond has won the International Emmy Award for Documentary and had been nominated for the News & Documentary Emmy Award for Outstanding Historical Programming – Long Form and the British Academy Television Award for Best Specialist Factual for her work.
+In 2008 Osmond won the International Emmy Award for Documentary for The Beckoning Silence.
+Osmond's Richard III: The King in the Car Park was nominated for the British Academy Television Award for Best Specialist Factual in 2014.
+Dark Horse won the 2015 International Documentary Audience Award at Sundance and the 2015 BIFA for Best Documentary.